Who manages the reserves?

 GIC is a fairly conservative investor, with a globally diversified portfolio spread across various asset classes.
 Most of its investments are in the public markets, with a smaller component in alternative investments such as private equity and real estate.

-Temasek is an investment company managed on commercial principles to create and deliver sustainable long-term value for its stakeholders.
+Temasek Holdings is an investment company managed on commercial principles to create and deliver sustainable long-term value for its stakeholders.

 Temasek is an active, value-oriented equity investor that aims to maximise shareholder value over the long term.